 Reusable Payment Addresses: Your transactions are now more secured

-While Reusable Payment Addresses remains in its testing stage, the developers of Electron Cash have ensured that the functionality of the new feature is there.
+While Reusable Payment Addresses remains in its testing stage, the developers of Electron Cash have ensured that the new feature’s functionality is there.
 Prior to this time, when a user gives a payment address to another user, it usually gives away the entire history of payments associated with that address, alongside the remaining balance.
 This has always posed a great problem to users who are privacy-concerned.
 Whether the user is a private individual or a company, everyone posts their address, they are exposing their entire financial information.

 Reusable Payment Addresses aims to solve this problem by giving an alternative address, called “Paycode.”
 Paycodes are not the same as the conventional public addresses in that, they are not in any way directly associated with the history of the user, meaning that they can be shared with absolutely no worries.
 Paycodes also comes with other useful features like Cash Accounts, which allows users to enjoy both the privacy of Paycodes and the convenience of human-readable account names.